-Factors that impact behavioral health and cognition during space flight include microgravity, isolation and confinement, radiation, workload, sleep and circadian rhythm disturbances, and psychological adaptation.
-In the experience of the international space community, including United States and Russian space programs, behavioral health issues have resulted in early termination of missions, depressive states, degraded performance, and interpersonal friction.
-Efforts to mitigate loss of behavioral health have included pharmacologic and physical countermeasures and training.
+In the experience of the international space community, including US and Russian space programs, behavioral health issues have resulted in early termination of missions, some incidents of depressive and anxiety states, degraded performance, and interpersonal friction and conflict.
+Efforts to mitigate loss of behavioral health have included pharmacologic and physical countermeasures, training, and adaptation support.